Royal insider says Princess Kate photo scandal shows "wheels are coming off" Kensington Palace PR

 "At the end of her life, Queen Elizabeth II, she had bone cancer.
 And in the last eight months of her life, she was on Zoom.
 She managed to come out onto that balcony and hold onto that stick.
 People didn't realize that she was actually wheelchair bound in the last six months of her life.
 The public never saw that, but that was what it was.
 So why they can't simply have Kate on a sort of, 50-second Zoom, saying, 'I'm here, I'm fine.'
 Bam.
 That's the end of it.
 The kind of hiding that they're doing, it seems excessive to me," Brown said.
 "I think all she needs to do is wave from a car window.
 That's really all she needs to do.
 And smile.
 And it's puzzling that that doesn't happen."

-CBS News has reached out to Buckingham Palace for confirmation of Queen's Elizabeth II's condition prior to her death in September 2022.
+CBS News reached out to Buckingham Palace for confirmation of Queen's Elizabeth II's condition prior to her death in September 2022 and was told "any such details of her majesty Queen Elizabeth's health or condition were not confirmed or guided in any way."
 The palace has never said she had bone cancer or used a wheelchair, though it did say she had "mobility issues."
 Queen Elizabeth's death certificate says she died of "old age."
 A 2022 biography of Queen Elizabeth by Gyles Brandreth, reportedly a close friend of the late Queen's husband, Prince Phillip, said he had heard she had myeloma.

 Brown said Kensington Palace was going through a staffing transition, and that could be the reason for some of the issues.